Jirga (film): Release

+Reception

-Critical reception
+Critical response

-On Rotten Tomatoes 78% based on reviews from 23 critics.
-On Metacritic the film has a score of 59% based on reviews from 6 critics.
+Jirga has an approval rating of 78% on review aggregator website Rotten Tomatoes, based on 23 reviews, and an average rating of 6.8/10.
+The website's critical consensus states: "Jirga movingly depicts the weight of a soldier's grief -- and the human capacity for change and forgiveness in the wake of awful tragedy".
+Metacritic assigned the film a weighted average score of 59 out of 100, based on 6 critics, indicating "mixed or average reviews".

 Luke Buckmaster of The Guardian gave the film 4/5 Stars.
 Harry Windsor of the Hollywood Report said the film "feels a little obvious and even patronizing: a redemption story by an Australian filmmaker that lets its Australian protagonist off the hook in a manner too neat to be dramatically interesting."
-Paul Byrnes of the Sydney Morning Herald gives the film 4/5 and calls Gilmour a film maker "with a strange combination of talents: he’s very passionate about trying to make a better world; a little redemptive perhaps, being the son of an Anglican preacher, but crazy brave."
+Paul Byrnes of the Sydney Morning Herald gives the film 4/5 and calls Gilmour a film maker "with a strange combination of talents: he's very passionate about trying to make a better world; a little redemptive perhaps, being the son of an Anglican preacher, but crazy brave."

 Box office

 Jirga had grossed $110,056 across nine cinemas as of 14 October 2018.
-In the first week of release in Australia it was only screened in one cinema, where it made $2 495 in its first weekend, placing it as the 33rd highest-grossing film of the weekend within Australia.
+In the first week of release in Australia it was only screened in one cinema, where it made $2,495 in its first weekend, placing it as the 33rd highest-grossing film of the weekend within Australia.
 In its second weekend of release it expanded to eight cinemas and grossed $13 859, placing it as the 30th highest-grossing film of the weekend.

-Accolades
+Awards and nominations

-Jirga won the Best Film Prize at CinefestOz, receiving A$100,000 in prize money.
+Jirga won the Best Film Prize at CinefestOz in August 2018, receiving A$100,000 in prize money.
 The jury chair, Sigrid Thorton, said the film was a "visceral insight into an age-old culture [and] explores the nature and definition of forgiveness, leaving us with truly unforgettable cinematic moments".

+It also won the inaugural AACTA Award for Best Indie Film in the 8th edition of the AACTA Awards at a ceremony in December 2018.

-It was also chosen as Australia's submission for the Academy Award for Best Foreign Language Film for the 91st Academy Awards, but it was not nominated.
+It was chosen as Australia's submission for the Academy Award for Best Foreign Language Film for the 91st Academy Awards, but it was not nominated.

-In 2019, AJ True's score was nominated for ‘Best Music’ at the Film Critics Circle of Australia Awards, and the coveted ‘Feature Film Score of the Year’ at the 2019 APRA/AGSC Screen Music Awards.
+In 2019, AJ True's score was nominated for "Best Music" at the Film Critics Circle of Australia Awards, and the "Feature Film Score of the Year" at the 2019 APRA/AGSC Screen Music Awards.

+Gilmour won a New South Wales Premier's Literary Award for the script of Jirga.